jsdom/jsdom/README.md

 dom.window.ran === 3;
 ```

-`compileFunction`, like `runVMScript` documented above, is advanced functionality, and you probably don't need to use it.
+This is somewhat-advanced functionality, and we advise sticking to normal DOM APIs (such as `window.eval()` or `document.createElement("script")`) unless you have very specific needs.

 `compileFunction()` also takes the `param` and `options` arguments.
 See the [Node.js docs](https://nodejs.org/api/vm.html#vm_vm_compilefunction_code_params_options) for details.
 (This functionality does not work when [using jsdom in a web browser](#running-jsdom-inside-a-web-browser).)